CBO: Funding for Biden’s $1.2 trillion infrastructure plan comes up short

 Lawmakers initially proposed narrowing the “gap” between taxes paid and taxes owed by giving the IRS $40 billion more for enforcement.
 Mr. Romney and others said hunting down uncollected taxes could generate at least $100 billion.

-The plan, though, quickly proved controversial.
+The scheme, though, quickly proved controversial.
 Sen. Ted Cruz, Texas Republican, and other conservatives raised the specter of what proved to be a major scandal during the Obama administration.
 They suggested that the IRS could hound taxpayers or explicitly target right-wing political groups.

 The IRS provision was scrapped, and the White House and Senate negotiators scrambled to find other ways to finance the bill.
 Lawmakers settled on an intricate series of budgetary changes — “gimmicks” in the eyes of critics — to balance the books.